Computational-Morphogenomics-Group/TensionMap/README.md

 from skimage import io
 ```

-First, load the image:
+First, load the instance segmentation mask of the tissue image:

 ```
-img = skimage.io.imread('img_path')
+img_mask = skimage.io.imread('img_mask_path')
 ```

 If boundaries between cells are not delineated (i.e. cell labels are touching), find cell boundaries:

 ```
-img = skimage.segmentation.find_boundaries(img, mode='subpixel')
+img_mask = skimage.segmentation.find_boundaries(img, mode='subpixel')
-img = skimage.measure.label(1-img)
+img_mask = skimage.measure.label(1-img_mask)
 ```

-Next, run the force inference and morphometrics:
+Next, run the image-based force inference algorithm and cell morphometrics analysis:

 ```
-vmsi_model = run_VMSI(img)
+vmsi_model = run_VMSI(img_mask)
 ```

-Results from the resulting model can be plotted using the `plot()` method, or output as a Pandas dataframe or .csv file using the `output_results()` method:
+Results can be plotted using the `plot()` method, or output as a Pandas dataframe or .csv file using the `output_results()` method:

 ```
-vmsi_model.plot(['tension','pressure', 'stress'], img)
+vmsi_model.plot(['tension','pressure', 'stress'], img_mask)
 results = vmsi_model.output_results()
 ```

 ## Notes and frequently encountered issues

-- Inference is dependent on a high-quality segmentation; a common issue that can result in errors is segmentation artifacts resulting from manual segmentations.
+- Inference is dependent on a high-quality segmentation; a common issue that can result in errors is segmentation artifacts resulting from manual segmentations or poor quality automated segmentation.

 - Image tiling may lead to unexpected results and is not recommended for images which exhibit significant spatial anisotropy in cell morphology.